Tucker Carlson Says Capitol Riot Was Organized By The FBI ‘According To Government Documents’

 Look at the documents, the government calls those people unindicted coconspirators.
 What does that mean?
 Well, it means that potentially every single case they were FBI operatives.
 Really?
 In the Capitol on January 6?

-The presenter began to call the FBI out directly as he said that the government has charged those involved.
-After some dramatic rhetorical questions, he said this was because ‘They were all certainly working for the FBI.
+The presenter then began to call the FBI out directly as he said the government has charged those involved.
+After some dramatic rhetorical questions, he claimed this was because ‘They were all certainly working for the FBI.
 So FBI operatives were organizing the attack on the Capitol, on Jan.
 6, according to government documents!’

-It is worth noting that there are no documents that support the claims of Carlson.
+It is worth noting that there are no documents that support these claims.

 The presenter concluded the strange rant by saying: